Larry Madowo: Journalism career

 On 9 April 2019, he was named among the 2019–2020 Knight-Bagehot Fellows at Columbia University.
 On 29 July 2019, Madowo said he was taking a sabbatical from the BBC for his fellowship at Columbia Journalism School.
 Madowo graduated from Columbia with a Master of Arts in Business and Economics Journalism on 20 May 2020.
 His master's thesis on African e-commerce pioneer Jumia's tumultuous first year on the New York Stock Exchange won the Philip Greer Scholarship Award for Financial Writing.

 He briefly contributed to the Guardian US and the BBC.

 Madowo marked his return to the BBC in a new role as a North America Correspondent in the summer of 2020 with a report from a Coronavirus Unit in Houston, Texas.
 He reported across the United States primarily for BBC World News and the BBC World Service.
 He has filed reports from North Dakota, Georgia, Kentucky, New York, Louisiana, as well as South and North Carolina, among others.
 His coverage of the 2020 US election and inauguration of Joe Biden has been recognised around the world.

 He has interviewed some of the world's most prominent people including presidents, world-famous artists, global CEOs and Sophia the Robot.

 Madowo was selected as a Young Global Leader by the World Economic Forum in March 2020.
 He was nominated as a One Young World Journalist of the Year in June 2020.
 He has twice been named among the 100 Most Influential Africans by New African magazine.
 Madowo was again cited as one of the Top 100 most influential Africans by New African magazine in 2020.

 He became the first black person to deliver the Peter Stursberg Foreign Correspondents Lecture at Canada's Carleton University in December 2020.
 He has also referenced his work as a foreign correspondent in the United States in interviews by The New Yorker and NPR.

 In May 2021, Madowo was appointed as CNN's Nairobi correspondent.
+See Also Azeezah Hashim.
 Two months later, in July 2021, CNN promoted him to international correspondent.